FWU-DE/fwu-kc-extensions/hmac-mapper/README.md

 4. The `sub` in the access tokens returned by `formand` and `desight` are **not** the same because they don't share the same sector identifier
 5. The `sub` in the access tokens returned by `applicy` are different for each user

+# HMAC pairwise subject with *simple* sectorIdentifier

+This mapper works just as the previous mapper with the following differences:

+- Sector identifier can be any string - not only URLs
+- Salt cannot be set - the sector identifier will be used as salt

 # HMAC pairwise email

 This mapper sets the claim value `email`.